prod-feng/sge-gpu/README.md

 Here, "-l ngpus=1" request 1 GPU for 1 process.

-It supports multiple GPU scheduling on nodes as well.
+It supports multiple GPU scheduling on nodes for parallel jobs(MPI, etc.) as well.
 For example, if node1 and node2 each has 4 GPUs installed.
 On node1, JobA uses GPU0, JobB uses GPU2; on node2, jobC uses GPU 1 and GPU 2.
 And then JobZ requestes 4 GPUs, the patched SGE can dispatch GPU1 and GPU3 on node1, GPU0 and GPU3 on node2 to JobZ, and set the environment for the job on node1 as:

 CUDA_VISIBLE_DEVICES=1,3  (0,2 are alreadt used by jobA and jobB)